 We contact the owner of the letting agency, only to be told that the guy we’d been dealing with had been sacked for inappropriate behaviour with our tenant.
 As the story started to slowly unfold, we discovered that the tenant hadn’t even applied for housing benefit when she took on the tenancy!

 The letting agents were totally shit and turned out to be the biggest bunch of crooks I’ve ever come across!
 They blamed the agent they had sacked, saying that he had promised the tenant that he would pay her rent until her housing benefit claim went through, and he had told her that each month’s rent had been paid.
 Needless to say, he wasn’t passing on any of the letters which told her she was in arrears.
-Sorry, do we live in a world where companies aren’t suppose to take responsibility for their employees actions?
+Sorry, do we live in a world where companies aren’t supposed to take responsibility for their employees actions?
 It didn’t seem to register that they’re the ones that employed the adolescent, horny, little numpty.

 The tenant asked for our number so she could call and apologise, and when she did, she told us that she’d told him the flat wasn’t really appropriate for her and her baby because of the stairs, but he’d promised her that all she had to do was call him and he’d pop over to help her get the pushchair up the stairs!
 She said that he’d called her at least ten times a day to check that she “was ok” and promised her the rent was being paid.
 She also said that he’d asked her to go out with him “millions of times and told me he’d treat me like a queen”